seqscope/NovaScope/docs/basic_usage/job_config.md

     ??? note "How to generate `seq2nd_pair_id`?"
         If an ID is not specified, NovaScope will automatically generate one using the format `<flowcell_id>.<chip_id>.<randomer>`, where `randomer` is the last 5 digits of the md5 hash of the real path of the read 1 FASTQ file from the 2nd-seq.

 * **`run_id`**: Only needed if alignment is required to generate the requested output.
 It is used as an identifier for alignment and Spatial Digital Gene Expression matrices (SGEs) to differentiate between input 2nd-seq FASTQ files.
 This is particularly useful when generating SGEs using the same 1st-seq files but different 2nd-seq files.
-If not provided, NovaScope will generate it based on the flowcell ID, chip ID, and all input 2nd-seq read 1 FASTQ files.
+If not provided, NovaScope will generate it based on the flow cell ID, chip ID, and all input 2nd-seq read 1 FASTQ files.

     ??? note "How to generate `run_id`?"
         NovaScope automatically generates `run_id` in the format `<flowcell_id>-<chip_id>-<species>-<randomer>`.
 The `randomer` is created by sorting all input seq2nd_pair_id, concatenating these seq2nd_pair_id into a single long string, and then computing the md5 hash of this string.
 The last 5 digits of this hash are used as the `randomer`.